 Had she meant what she said to Pennington?
 Had she meant that about marching up to Norman and asking him out?
 She should.
 She should damn it.
 He would say no. Almost certainly, he would.
 But then she could move on, get past him.
 Fuck it, why not?
 In saying 'no' to Pennington, she'd just given up her last chance of being with Norman.
 Why not make it official?

 She strode out of Timber and into Power Tools.
 Anticlimax.
 Norman wasn't there.
-Gwen almost slunk away, but gritted her teeth and asked Norman's supervisor where he was.
+Gwen almost slunk away, but gritted her teeth and asked Norman's supervisor, Ali, where he was.

-"I think I saw him out in Seasonal with Axel," the supervisor said.
+"I think I saw him out in Seasonal with Axel," Ali said.
 "You see him, tell him to get his arse back here, he's not on a break."

 Gwen marched off to Seasonal, which was in the process of clearing out the air conditioners to replace them with heaters.
 There, between a pile of Dyson fans and a drift of Easter merchandise was Norman, talking to Axel and Fiona from plumbing.
 Axel said something Gwen couldn't hear, but it made the kids jump with glee when they heard it.
 Axel pressed his finger to his lips and swaggered off.
 Norman put his arms around Fiona.
 She hugged him back, then the two released one another and strolled off to their respective departments.